 Q: What yarn did you use, and what did you think of it?

 A: I used Phentex Worsted Weight 100% acrylic yarn.
 I bought the yarn because it’s sourced locally in Ontario, and I got 792m balls for $10 at Michael’s.
 The quality is pretty good for an acrylic blend; not very scratchy.
 The only downfall is I found that the thickness of the yarn fluctuated.

 Q: How long did it take you to complete?

 A: I worked on this project over several months in the last year, but given that I just did over half of the blanket in 3 weeks, I could tackle this project in about 2 months.

 Q: Where will this work of art end up?
 Is it a keeper, an order, or a gift?

 A: This blanket is a keeper and will end up on my bed as a gift to myself.

 Q: What was the hardest part of this project?
 What was the easiest?

-A: I would prefer to call it tedious parts of the project, but they were the 60+ bobbins, repetitive colour changes, weaving ends and storing the project.
+A: I would prefer to call the tedious parts of the project, but they were the 60+ bobbins, repetitive colour changes, weaving ends, and storing the project.
 The easiest part of the project was picking the pattern.

 Q: What, if anything, did you listen to or watch while you worked on this project?